 - 1 Hour must fulfill the Sexual Harassment Prevention training requirement

-We offer both Core and Electives in three course formats:Online Courses Classroom Courses Self-Study Courses Webinar Courses
+We offer both Core and Electives in four course formats:Online Courses Classroom Courses Self-Study Courses Webinar Courses

 PLEASE NOTE: If you need to look up the issue date of your license, please utilize this link, as it is the only place that gives you the issue date of your license.

 UPDATE: Section 5-50(b) of the Real Estate License Act of 2000 requires that an individual whose first license is that of a broker received on or after August 9, 2019, must provide evidence of having completed 45 hours of post-license education presented in a classroom or through a live, interactive webinar, or online distance education course.

 What happens if you don’t renew your license?

 Licensees who have failed to renew properly will be terminated from CAR membership and will lose MLS access and all association membership services and benefits, including rights to use or display the term REALTOR® and respective REALTOR® Designations in any manner.

 In addition, all licensees found to have continued to practice real estate in Illinois without properly renewing may also be subject to IDFPR sanctions.